clearlinux/clear-linux-documentation/source/multiboot.rst

 * We will use ``efibootmgr`` to manipulate the boot manager, so double check that your alternative Linux distribution has it (most do).

-* Centos 7 uses anaconda as the installer software.
-Fedora and RedHat do also, so you should follow the installation guide as it is the same for any of these Linux distributions.
+* CentOS 7 uses anaconda as the installer software.
+Fedora and RedHat do also, so the installation guide is the same as it is for either of these Linux distributions.

 Prerequisites